Top 10 Reasons for a Hybrid IT Solution

-4. Scalability/flexibility Scalability is a real benefit in on-premise, colocated and cloud environments.
+Scalability is a real benefit in on-premise, colocated and cloud environments.
 Keeping part of an environment on-premise or in a colocation center allows you to add resources and make changes to accommodate higher demands fairly quickly.
 Administrators remain in complete control if management duties aren't outsourced.
 Cloud resources are always available, and also deliver scalability in that resources are provisioned on-demand, and generally faster than in an on-premise or colocated environment.
 Flexibility is a hybrid benefit across the board.
 IT organizations have the power to configure the platform as well as the resources required for the unique needs of each asset without limitations.
 Hybrid IT solutions allow businesses to maintain legacy systems or critical applications on-premise, but place other systems in a colocated or cloud environment when it makes sense.
 “Our infrastructure has had to scale dramatically.
 We have seasonal fluctuations.
 We have to be available and perform around the clock.” –Flexential survey respondent

-5. Transitioning state Here's the hybrid incentive that's a bit of a slippery slope: the “transitioning state.”
+Here's the hybrid incentive that's a bit of a slippery slope: the “transitioning state.”
 This is not the No. 1 reason to use hybrid IT by any means.
 But the possibility of using hybrid IT as a gradual path toward the cloud is not unheard of for businesses who operate an infrastructure that will do fine in the cloud.
 It's rarely possible to simply cut the cord to the internal data center.
 Applications and processes are tied to it, and they aren't easily moved.
 It can be necessary to use both on-premise and cloud services for a period of time until some level of transition to the cloud is complete.
 Which raises the question—who wants all of their IT systems in the cloud?
 It's not an arrangement that works for everyone, but small organizations who can't afford the upfront costs of colocation are often a good fit for a total cloud environment.

-6. Easier and more efficient The right mix of on-premise, cloud and server colocation can actually make life easier and more efficient.
+The right mix of on-premise, cloud and server colocation can actually make life easier and more efficient.
 That mix looks different for every business, but ultimately, a hybrid environment can optimize systems per their unique requirements, accelerating the delivery of services and applications.
 There are some applications, especially legacy ones, that just can't run in a cloud.
 Or perhaps they could, in theory, but they would require extravagant resources and tedious workarounds.
 These sorts of systems are just easier to host in-house, while applications that are written for the cloud can run in the cloud.